rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 The space (`cdr-space-...`) and breakpoint (`cdr-breakpoint-...`) tokens in the JS distributions of @rei/cdr-tokens have been made "unitless".
 Those tokens previously had to be manipulated in order to use them effectively in JavaScript, for example by doing: `CdrSpaceOneX.split('px')[0]`.

+### Component Variables Now Export Mixins Only

+We have updated our [component variables](https://github.com/rei/rei-cedar-component-variables/) package to export only the mixins for component styles and have excluded the individual variables used within those mixins.
+Component variables are intended for applying the Cedar component CSS styles in projects which cannot use the Vue components directly, which is satisfied by exporting the mixins.
+Because the individual styles applied by a mixin might change from release to release it was very difficult to manage and document updates to the individual variables in a way that allowed consumers to stay up to date with Cedar.
+If you were using individual variables from the component variables package, we recommend you either switch to using the full mixin, replace that variable with the appropriate [Cedar token](../../tokens/all-tokens/) if one exists, or simply hardcoding the value.

 ### CdrAccordionGroup Wrapper

 CdrAccordion components must now be wrapped inside an instance of CdrAccordionGroup to ensure that accordions meet accessibility requirements.
 See the [CdrAccordion docs](../../components/accordion/) for more details and examples.